Ghouls Don't Scamper

 “He said my wings were stunted.”
 Raven’s eyes were black fire.

 “They are!”
-Tums said and Tad nodded vigorously in agreement.
-Raven loomed over the boys.
+Tums said and Tad nodded vigorously.
+Raven loomed over the smaller boys.
 When he’d first arrived, he wasn’t much bigger than the goblit twins, but in the weeks since, he’d sprouted at an unnatural rate.
 His thirteenth birthday was only few months away.
 He didn’t look like a teenager yet, but at least he didn’t have the physique of a six-year-old anymore.
-One white forelock stood out against his shaggy black hair that fell over his forehead and almost covered his glower.
+One white forelock stood out against the shaggy black hair that fell over his forehead and almost covered his glowering eyes.

 I adopted my reasonable voice and turned to Tums and Tad.
 “Raven’s wings are just fine.”
 Tums scowled.
 I turned to Raven.
 “No matter what he said, that was no reason to hit him.”
 Raven scowled.
 Back to the twins.
 “Now don’t you two have lessons this morning?”
 The goblits nodded and slunk off.